 - (2) A person who contravenes this section commits an offence and shall be liable to a fine not exceeding two hundred and fifty dollars. - 24.
-(1) The master or agent of every aircraft or vessel, whether laden or in ballast, shall, except where otherwise provided in any regulations, make a report on the prescribed form to a proper officer at any port or other place aircraft or vessel, and of its cargo and stores, and of any package for which there is no bill of lading, as follows -
+(1) The master or agent of every aircraft or vessel, Report.
+Amended by EACCM(A)A whether laden or in ballast, shall, except where otherwise provided in any regulations, make a report on the prescribed form to a proper officer at any port or other place especially allowed by the proper officer, of its cargo and sores, and of any package for which there is no bill of lading, as follows -